amiller/sgx-epid-contest/README.md

 So to send it on its way, we're going to do something fun and totally new... the first ever TEE-based on-chain contest!
 First person to interact with the contract using a different family of SGX-enabled processors gets to win a share of a prize pool.
 You also get to sign the logbook, leaving a description of your CPU type by default.

-For a leaderboard, see the logs of the contract deployed on Sepolia. https://sepolia.etherscan.io/address/0x3fc636bd2508e664632249b4ba7bc733586459bd#events
+The contest contract is deployed on Optimism: https://optimistic.etherscan.io/address/0x490A428b0301D61DB6eD45eddc55d615F2EA9F75

 **First: what’s an attestation?** It’s generated from a trusted execution environment (TEE) like Intel SGX.
 It is kind of like a signature.
 It works like this: an application can specify a message (a user report data) and request an attestation.
 The resulting attestation is basically like a signature over BOTH the message AND the program binary of the enclave that created it.
 You can verify the signature against Intel’s public key.
 Cool.